dwallet-labs/dwallet-network/crates/ika/README.md

 ## Overview

 The `ika validator` CLI tool is designed for validators and validator candidates to manage their participation in the Ika network.
-It provides commands to create validator information, become a candidate, join the committee, and stake tokens.
+It provides commands to create validator information, become a candidate, join the committee, stake tokens, and leave the committee.

 ## Usage